Historian, writer, and researcher focused on the intersection of history, culture, and storytelling.

 Historic preservation offers a powerful way to connect with the human stories behind the past.
 In the “History in the Making” section of New York Archives Magazine, I reflected on my work restoring Eleanor Roosevelt’s photographs at Val-Kill in collaboration with the National Park Service.
 The piece explores how personal artifacts, family photographs, and preservation work can deepen our understanding of history and help keep these stories alive for future generations.

-Published in History in Progress, the publication I created, this article examines the national controversy sparked by Booker T. Washington’s historic dinner with President Theodore Roosevelt at the White House.
-More than a social event, the meeting exposed the fragile boundaries of racial progress in early twentieth century America and ignited fierce public backlash during the Jim Crow era.
-Through the lens of Washington’s broader career, the piece explores the tensions between symbolism, power, public perception, and the ongoing struggle for equality in American life.
+When Booker T. Washington dined with President Theodore Roosevelt at the White House in 1901, the moment quickly became one of the most controversial social and political flashpoints of the Jim Crow era.
+Published in History in Progress, the publication I created, this article explores how the dinner sparked fierce national backlash and exposed the fragile boundaries of racial progress in early twentieth century America.
+Through the lens of Washington’s broader career, the piece examines the tensions between symbolism, power, public perception, and the ongoing struggle for equality in American life.

 Published in History in Progress, this article explores how Eleanor Roosevelt’s My Day column transformed the relationship between the White House and the American public long before the rise of television or social media.
 Writing more than 8,000 columns over nearly three decades, Roosevelt used the platform to inform readers, advocate for social causes, and encourage civic engagement during some of the most consequential moments of the twentieth century.
 The piece examines how her consistency, accessibility, and moral clarity helped redefine political communication and why her approach to public dialogue continues to resonate today.

-Published in History in Progress, this article explores the unraveling of the once powerful relationship between Frank Sinatra and President John F. Kennedy.
-In 1962, Sinatra expected Kennedy to stay at his Rancho Mirage compound, as he had before, but the visit never took place.
-Through the lens of politics, celebrity culture, and personal loyalty, the piece examines how a single decision reflected shifting political calculations within the Kennedy administration and marked the decline of one of the era’s most influential friendships, leaving a lasting imprint on both the men involved and the history of the Coachella Valley.
+The friendship between Frank Sinatra and President John F. Kennedy once symbolized the powerful intersection of Hollywood glamour and American politics, but by 1962 their relationship had begun to fracture in very public ways.
+This article, published in History in Progress, explores the unraveling of that bond after Kennedy chose not to stay at Sinatra’s Rancho Mirage compound during a planned California visit.
+Through the lens of politics, celebrity culture, and personal loyalty, the piece examines how that decision reflected shifting political calculations within the Kennedy administration and marked the decline of one of the era’s most influential friendships, leaving a lasting imprint on both the men involved and the history of the Coachella Valley.